-Learning activities are centred on the development of knowledge and understandings about animal care, specifically domestic horses at a stable.
+Learning activities are centered on the development of knowledge and understandings about animal care.
 The learning activities also help students build a portfolio of experiences and evidence of learning that they can use to pursue their interest in animal care and welfare.

 Opportunities to practise and gain experience and understandings about responsibility and care are important for students who may be considering a career or occupation that involves animals.
 Students are encouraged to reflect on and discuss ideas for working or volunteering for such places as veterinary clinics, zoos, food animal producers, local stables, animal shelters or kennels.
 Gaining experience with a an animal species beyond just cats and dogs can also benefit admissions, application processes or criteria that students may have to meet when they finish high school.